-In Wake Of Florida Shooting, Trump Calls For New Regulations On Bump Stocks
+After Florida Shooting, Trump Calls For New Regulations On Bump Stocks

 While there have been no reports that the shooter in the Parkland, Fla., school shooting last week that killed 17 people used such a device, a shooter last October in Las Vegas who massacred 59 people and wounded hundreds others did use bump stocks.

-The Bureau of Alcohol Tobacco Firearms and Explosives has been undergoing a review of regulation of bump stocks since shortly after that Las Vegas shooting; a public comment period ended Jan 25.
-When the ATF last completed a review of bump stock classification in 2010, it concluded that the devices were not regulated under existing gun laws.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives has been undergoing a review of bump stock regulation since shortly after that Las Vegas shooting; a public comment period ended Jan.
+25. When the ATF last completed a review of bump stock classification in 2010, it concluded that the devices were not regulated under existing gun laws.

-Justice Department spokeswoman Sarah Isgur Flores responded to the president's announcement on Tuesday in a statement saying, "The Department understands this is a priority for the President and has acted quickly to move through the rulemaking process.
+Justice Department spokeswoman Sarah Isgur Flores responded to the president's announcement on Tuesday in a statement: "The Department understands this is a priority for the President and has acted quickly to move through the rulemaking process.
 We look forward to the results of that process as soon as it is duly completed."

 Many Republicans and even the powerful conservative lobby of the National Rifle Association have supported some regulatory action on bump stocks.